ekrsulov/ttpe/doc/docs/app-structure/sidebar.md

 ### Arrange Panel (Collapsible)

-**Visibility**: Only shows when elements/commands/subpaths are selected
+**Visibility**: Only shows when elements/commands/subpaths are selected and is expanded

 **State**: Expandable/collapsible via chevron button
 - **Expanded**: Shows alignment, distribution, and ordering controls